dannsam/xenko-docs/manual/scripts/public-properties-and-fields.md

 ![Public property appears in the property grid](media/scripts-in-xenko-change-value-public-property.png)

 >[!Note]
 >As a general rule, if you want to display the property or field in Game Studio, getters and setters should do as little as possible.
-For example, the getter or setter shouldn't try to call methods or access Xenko runtime API.
+For example, they shouldn't try to call methods or access Xenko runtime API.

 >The following code will create problems, as it tries to access `Entity.Components`, which is only available at runtime: